Kong/kongponents/docs/components/textarea.md

 ## Events

-KTextArea has a couple of natural event bindings.
+KTextArea has a couple of event bindings.

 ### input and update:modelValue

-Fired on change, returns the content of the textarea.
+To listen for changes to the KTextArea value, you can bind to the `@input` or `@update:modelValue` events.

 ### char-limit-exceeded